AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/analysis/google-track-user-acq.md

 The ability to segment your data by user acquisition source is critical to effectively managing your marketing plan.
 Knowing the acquisition source of new users shows which channels yield the top returns, and allows your team to allocate marketing dollars with confidence.

-If you are not already tracking user acquisition sources in your database, [!DNL MBI] can help you get started:
+If you are not already tracking user acquisition sources in your database, [!DNL Commerce Intelligence] can help you get started:

 ## Tracking user acquisition source